LPD-EPFL/flodb/README.md

 Example workflow:

-Initialize the database:
+1. Initialize the database:

+    i.
 Set the desired path of the database files in `db_test.cc`.

+    ii.
 Compile with the INIT flag set (e.g., INIT=random)

     `make db_test MHT=1 MSL=96 ASCY_MEMTABLE=3 N_DRAINING_THREADS=1  COLLECT_STATS=1 INIT=random`

+    iii.
 To initialize for later experiments, run with 0% updates, a short test duration (e.g., -d1), a long post-initialization wait to allow enough time for all compactions to finish (e.g., -w3000)

     ./db_test -n1 -i200000000 -u0 -d1 -w3000

-Run tests from existing database:
+2. Run tests from existing database:

-Leave the same path as for the initialization run Compile with the INIT flag not set
+    i.
+Leave the same path as for the initialization run

+    ii.
+Compile with the INIT flag not set

     `make clean; make db_test MHT=1 MSL=96 ASCY_MEMTABLE=3 N_DRAINING_THREADS=1  COLLECT_STATS=1`

+    iii.
 (Optional) Make a backup of the database to a different location so that the same initialized db can be reused in later experiments

+    iv.
 Run `db_test` with a short post-initialization wait (e.g., -w1), with the same value for the initial number of keys in the store (IMPORTANT) and with the other parameters as desired

     ./db_test -n16 -i200000000 -u50 -d10000 -w1